EnviDat/envidat-python-utils/docs/docs/api/utils.md

 ---

-Helper wrapper to get a URL with additional error handling.
+Get a URL with additional error handling.

 **Args**